-There are a whole host of reasons why a parent may want to relocate with children following a family breakdown: to be closer to family and friends, for a new job or partner, or maybe just for a fresh start.
+There are a whole host of reasons why a parent may be considering relocating with children post-separation: to be closer to family and friends, for a new job or partner, or maybe just for a fresh start.
 However, as all parents know, once we have children we’re no longer as free as a bird and setting up a new life is not as straightforward as it may have been pre-kids.

 Permission from the other parent